Sigmmma/c20/src/content/h1/tags/object/readme.md

 You can test the latter two scenarios by setting `debug_collision_skip_vectors 1` to make the ray cast always fail.
 Scenery which are outside the BSP will also fail to get a ground point and therefore receive default lighting.

+BSP switches do not cause fixed objects to resample lighting.

 # Related HaloScript

 {% relatedHsc game="h1" tagFilter="object" /%}